dappforce/subsocial-parachain/pallets/domains/README.md

 ### Record Key standard

-A standard record key is split by namespaces by a . used as a separator.
+A standard record key is split by namespaces by a `.` (dot) as a separator.

 #### Crypto payment records